halajun/halajun.github.io/_pages/about.md

 # Recent News

-* Start looking for a Post-doctoral position...
+* Start looking for a Post-doctoral position.

 # Publications